2023 Schools for a Doctorate Highly Focused on Physical Sciences Major in Wisconsin

 Top 3 Most Focused Doctor’s Degree Colleges for Physical Sciences in Wisconsin

-Read full report on Physical Sciences at University of Wisconsin - Madison
+Read full report on Physical Sciences at UW - Madison

 You’ll be in good company if you decide to attend Marquette University.
 It ranked #3 on our 2023 Schools for a Doctorate Highly Focused on Physical Sciences Major in Wisconsin list.
-Marquette is located in Milwaukee, Wisconsin and, has a fairly large student population.
-In 2020-2021, this school awarded 6 doctorate’s physical sciences degrees to qualified students.
+This fairly large school is located in Milwaukee, Wisconsin, and it awarded 3 doctorate’s physical sciences degrees in 2021-2022.

 Switch to a Different Ranking Method